mackevision/.github/README.md

-This repository contains workflow templates that can be used organization wide.
+This repository contains workflow and issue templates that can be used organization wide.

 # ATTENTION
 To make it work, the repository has to have PUBLIC visibility.
 So please be careful when committing templates to this repository.